eminn/hazelpy/README.md

-**===== This project is under development and it's not ready for production.
-Also Hazelcast team does not introduced client protocol with official release =====
+**This project is under development and it's not ready for production.
+Also Hazelcast team does not introduced client protocol with official release**
-**

-hazelpy is a python client for hazelcast.It is compatible with the client protocol which is introduced with hazelcast 2.2 .
+hazelpy is a python client for hazelcast.It was compatible with the text client protocol which is introduced with hazelcast 2.2 .
 It supports only Map interface for now. other data structures will be added as soon as possible.

-**--using hazelpy--**
+**Using hazelcast python client**

 In order to use hazelpy you should  download the archive from {LINK}